An Inside View of Zappos (and the Mysterious Holacracy Experiment)

 As one of the employees mentions to us: “Our CEO, Tony Hsieh, is very heavy on Holacracy and we can therefore barely talk certain ideas out of his mind.
 We don't feel that the way we experience Holacracy is taken into account, and we can't be transparent about what we think of it.
 The whole world is watching us so it feels that this experiment needs to succeed.
 Most of the teams were working fine before the implementation.
 Some have struggled very much with the new way of working, others picked it up quite fast.
 But it is just nonsense to think that this one model will work for all the teams in an organization of this size.

 Especially teams dealing with IT and development tend to hate it.
 People dealing with more a rigid and less creative kind of work, like finance and accounting, seem to pick it up easier.
 But honestly, not everyone is trained in Holacracy.
-There are colleagues in the call center only working the graveyard shift [night shifts] that can never attend any training because they are usually held during the day.
+There are colleagues in the call center only working the graveyard shift [night shifts] who can never attend any training because they are usually held during the day.
 Especially some newer people have probably never even heard of any process or procedure related to Holacracy.
 So it is wrong to say that the entire company is using Holacracy.”

 No proof of success